liam-pasinato/Cool-Numbers/README.md

 # Cool-Numbers
 An algorithm that outputs numbers that are able to be square rooted AND cube rooted within a user-defined range (positive numbers).
-After a valid list is inputeted, the system uses list manipulation to search through a list of numbers that can be square rooted and a list of numbers that can be cube rooted, identifying and outputting a new list of common numbers between lists.
-These common list values in the new list are what is meant by cool numbers.
+After a valid list is inputted, the system uses list manipulation to search through a list of numbers that can be square rooted and a list of numbers that can be cube rooted. the algorithm then identifies and outputs a new list of common numbers between lists.
+This new list contains the values of all cool numbers within the range.